Login

 ELIGIBILITY

-Only programmes produced by content broadcasters (terrestrial, cable, satellite, OTT), content production companies, music production companies, accredited advertising agencies, digital agencies, UPGC Creators and MCN Operators whose PRIMARY BASE is in one of the following territories [see APPENDIX 1] will be eligible.
+Only programmes produced by content broadcasters (terrestrial, cable, satellite, OTT), content production companies, music production companies, accredited advertising agencies, digital agencies, PUGC Creators and MCN Operators whose PRIMARY BASE is in one of the following territories [see APPENDIX 1] will be eligible.

 Programmes co-produced between companies whose primary base is not in one of the territories listed above will not be eligible.

-To be eligible for entry, all programmes must be broadcast, cablecast, webcast or posted online for the first time in the Asia Pacific region during the period from July 1st, 2024 through July 31st, 2025.
+To be eligible for entry, all programmes must be broadcast, cablecast, webcast or posted online for the first time in the Asia Pacific region during the period from July 1st, 2025 through July 31st, 2026.
 Proof in the form of a published schedule of the transmission time and date will be required, or a screenshot showing the posted timeframe.

 There is no limit to the number of entries that can be submitted.
 Each entry is a separate submission and requires its own entry form and entry fee.